 The transport company used must have demonstrable and appropriate experience in the transport of fragile and valuable objects, and their employees must be trained in the handling and packing of museum objects.
-New or unknown transport companies proposed by the borrower will be assessed before being agreed by the History of Science Museum.
+New or unknown transport companies proposed by the borrower will be assessed before being agreed by the Museum of the History of Science.